 What we treat

-With a personalized therapy plan created or you, you can trust that NMC Health Therapy & Rehabilitation is focused on your goals.
+With a personalized therapy plan created or you, you can trust that NMC Health PT & Rehabilitation is focused on your goals.
 Here’s a list of commonly treated injuries and illnesses:

 - Chronic/acute pain